hdelany/battleship_game/README.md

 ## 1. How to run
+To start the game, download battleship.jar and click on the file.
+You may also run the file from the command line by navigating to the target dirctory and executing:  ``run java -jar battleship.jar``

-To start the game, import the source files from this repository and run the **Main.java** class.
+Alternatively, import the source files from this repository and run the **Main.java** class.

 If you successfully installed the game it will show the following window: